 On this website we focus on our favourite "boerekos" dishes that we grew up with.
 However, we will include a few recipes that were inspired by the food from other parts of the world, such as New Zealand, Italy, France, Morocco, Mexico and Texas, China and Tailand.
 Don't expect them to be original though: our cooking is influenced by our South African taste buds, and we use ingredients that is available in New Zealand!

 Contributions and feedback

-	We welcome constructive feedback, suggestions on how to improve a specific recipe, requests for recipes, and new recipes that you want to contribute.
+We welcome feedback, suggestions on how to improve a specific recipe, requests for recipes, and new recipes that you want to contribute.

 About the authors of Rainbow Cooking